 - Downer Ending: Some of the multiple endings.
-Such as the ending in Beyond where Richard kills himself.
+Such as one ending in Beyond, in which Richard kills himself.

 - Ghostly Goals

-- Gotta Catch 'Em All: There're 26 Astral Pieces to collect in the first game, and that Beyond doesn't, but what about Echo Night 2?
+- Gotta Catch 'Em All: We know there's 26 Astral Pieces to collect in the first game, and that Beyond doesn't, but what about Echo Night 2?

 - Guide Dang It: Some parts of the third game give no explanation as to what has to be done, and to make things worse, certain objects that you examine cannot be examined a second time, meaning you can miss important information clicking around on the walls.

-- In-Universe Game Clock: First game includes an Internal Game Clock, which is tied to certain puzzles.
+- In-Universe Game Clock: The first game includes an Internal Game Clock, which is tied to certain puzzles.
 Also, the on-board casino closes at 6:00 AM, and Richard will get kicked out if he's still gambling at that time.

-- Late to the Tragedy: A recurring theme in each game.
+- Late to the Tragedy: A recurring theme in these games.

-- Life Meter: Represented in Beyond as an EKG readout, which starts out at 80 bpm; strange encounters can make it rise, and if it reaches 300+, Richard dies.
+- Life Meter: Represented in Beyond as an EKG readout, which starts out at 80 bpm; strange encounters can make it rise, and if it goes above 300+, Richard dies.